krkjaer/foodtruck/README.md

 *  Provide a suitable styling for mobile/touch devices
 *  Use geolocation to center the map
 *  Use another icon for the trucks
+*  Allow some filtering in the backend based on location, to avoid retrieving the entire list

 Known issues
 ------